-Long-term liabilities decreased by approximately \$129,000 due to principal payments on capital lease obligations and also the payoff of the Building Hope debt.
-Interest paid during the fiscal year June 30, 2015 was approximately \$22,000.
-More detailed information about the School's long-term liabilities is presented in Note 4 to the financial statements.
+Long-term liabilities decreased by approximately \$66,000 due to principal payment on capital lease obligations.
+Interest paid during the fiscal year June 30, 2016 was approximately \$4,900.
+More detailed information about the School's long-term liabilities is presented in Note 5 to the financial statements.